Chart Color Schemes

 Valentine faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is very high at approximately 56% of the total population (3,202 people).
+The rate of private health cover is very high at approximately 56% of the total population, which totals around 3,201 people.
 The most common medical conditions are arthritis and asthma, impacting 9.5% and 8.0% of residents respectively.
-Sixty-six point three percent declared themselves completely clear of medical ailments compared to 62.6% across Rest of NSW.
-Twenty-three point three percent of residents are aged 65 and over (1,342 people), higher than the 21.4% in Rest of NSW.
+Sixty-six point three percent of residents declare themselves completely clear of medical ailments, compared to 62.6% across the Rest of NSW.
+Twenty-three point three percent of residents are aged 65 and over (1,342 people), which is higher than the 21.4% in the Rest of NSW.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health